 Beer is part of the country’s fabric and always with a heavy dose of regional loyalty.
 Local breweries brew for the local population, even if some of those regional beers can be found throughout the land.

-And, once a year, around 40+ of these breweries join together for the Wiener Bierfest (Vienna beer festival) on the Am Hof square in the city centre.
+And, once a year, around 40 or so of these breweries join together for the Wiener Bierfest (Vienna beer festival) on the Am Hof square in the city centre.

-The list of breweries represented at the festival typically reads like a who’s who of the Austrian beer scene.
+The general standard of Austrian beer is high with very few of the bland corporate-type beers you may find in the UK or USA.
+And the list of breweries represented at the festival typically reads like a who’s who of the local beer scene.

 We normally have the heavyweights like Gösser and Zipfer, major private breweries like Vienna’s Ottakringer (who have their own Bierfest across summer), and smaller breweries and craft brewers such as 100 Blumen or Schnauzer & Beagle.

-Breweries at the event showcase dozens of different beers, varying from non-alcoholic versions through to hefty specialist creations with higher alcohol content.
+As a result you find dozens of different beers at the Bierfest, varying from non-alcoholic versions through to hefty specialist creations with higher alcohol content.
 On my last visit, I found everything from simple Pils and Pale Ales to honey, chestnut and Earl Grey beers.

 And while sales of the golden nectar form the centrepoint of the festival tents and stands, the event offers a few bonuses to keep us visitors happy.

-Second, musical entertainment typically appears late mornings and evenings.
+Second, live musical entertainment typically appears late mornings and evenings.

 (Some stalls offer special tasting opportunities.
-This flight of excellent Rieder beer came with a free hat, too)
+This flight of excellent Rieder beer came with a free hat, too.
+Yay!)

 Third, enjoy the occasional show on stage, such as the official tapping of a new barrel.
 Cheers!